fhdsl/Intro_to_Git_and_GitHub/01-Seminar.Rmd

 % git config --global user.email "address@email.com"
 ```

-Replace `Your Name` with your name and `address@email.com` with your email address you used for your GitHub account.
+Replace `Your Name` with your name and `address@email.com` with your email address.

 ### Connecting Git to your GitHub account

-We change the settings of your Git software so that it connects to your GitHub account:
+We connect Git to your GitHub account via GitHub CLI:

 ```
 % gh auth login